Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-7-B2C-Embedded/README.md

   cd "1-7-B2C-Embedded"
   ```

+## Option 1 - Run the pre-configured sample

+1. Build the solution and run it.
+1. Open your web browser and make a request to the app.
+Accept the IIS Express SSL certificate if needed.
+Click on SignIn/Up button.
+1. Click on Sign-In

-## Configure the sample with your own B2C app
+## Option 2 (Recommended) - Configure the sample with your own B2C app

 ### Step 2: Get your own Azure AD B2C tenant